 As was shown by Poincare, the three-body problem is generally a nonintegrable system where the system of bodies in the phase space often demonstrates chaotic behavior.
 It means that the small differences in the initial conditions produce very significant changes in the motion of the system on relatively smallish intervals of time, which makes practically impossible the prediction of evolution of bodies system in the phase space.
 The latter in turn means that any small error at calculations of the three-body problem can develop in a short time into an enormous mistake.
-Based on the foregoing, the reduction of the dimensionality of the general classical three-body problem is a mathematical problem of great importance.
-It should be noted that for the solution of this problem a lot of effort has been made, but the maximal possible reduction of dimensionality of the three-body and N-body problem is achieved only when the motion of bodies is constrained on a plane [28].
+The reduction of the dimensionality of the general classical three-body problem is a mathematical problem of great importance.
+It should be noted that for the solution of this problem a lot of effort has been made, but the maximal possible reduction of dimensionality of the three-body and N-body problem is achieved only when the motion of bodies is constrained on a plane [29].

-As is shown by this study, the problem of reducing the general three-body problem can be successfully solved if the dynamical problem is formulated as a geodesic trajectories problem on the energy surface of bodies system.
-Note that in this case the dynamics of the three-body system is described in the internal space \mathcal{M}t by the system of three nonlinear ODEs of canonical form (17) instead of the usual six ODEs.
-System of equations (17) simply reduces to a system of Riccati equations, which is in stationary points correspondingly transformed into system of algebraic equations (26).
-If the interaction potential between the bodies is defined, we can solve system of equations (26) and find all homographic solutions of a moving three-body system.
+As is shown by this study, the reducing of three-body problem can be successfully solved if the dynamical problem is formulated as a geodesic trajectories problem on the energy hypersurface of body system.
+Note that in this case the dynamics of the three-body system is described in the internal space \mathcal{M}t by the system of three nonlinear autonomy ODEs of canonical form (16).
+The system of equations (16) can be represented to a system of Riccati equations (sixth-order system), which is in stationary points correspondingly transformed into the system of algebraic equations (25).
+If the total interaction potential is defined, we can solve the system of equations (25) and find all homographic solutions of a moving three-body system.
 In the paper, the initial and asymptotic conditions of the multichannel scattering problem are also discussed in detail.

 Acknowledgements.
-E. A. Ayryan and L. A. Sevastyanov are grateful to the RFBR (grants 11-01-00278 and 10-01-00467) for the support of this work.
+E. A. Ayryan and L. A. Sevastyanov are thankful to the RFBR (grants 11-01-00278 and 13-01-00595) for the support of this work.
+Authors thank Dr. P. P. Fiziev and Dr. A. M. Khvedelidze for useful discussions.